Infosys recovers lost ground; rises over 1 pc

-Shares of Infosys on Wednesday bounced back, rising over 1 percent, after a massive selloff in the previous session on concerns over a whistleblower complaint against the company's top executives.
-The scrip gained 1.28 percent to Rs 651.55 on the BSE.
-On the NSE, it rose by 1.26 percent to Rs 651.70.
+Shares of Infosys on Wednesday bounced back, rising over 1 percent, after a massive sell-off in the previous session on concerns over a whistleblower complaint against the company's top executives.
+The scrip closed the day at Rs 650.75, up 1.16 percent on the BSE.
+During the day, it jumped 2 percent to Rs 656.40.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)